Le-Gris/minicon2024/slides.md

 [click] So here the rule is pretty obvious: extend the blue and red lines until the edge of the grid and color their intersection yellow.

-[click] Similarly to the previous tasks I briefly mentioned and others, learning the concept here is done in a few-shot setting
+[click] Similarly to the previous tasks I briefly mentioned and others in the literature, learning the concept here is done in a few-shot setting

 [click] The task involves inferring a kind of program